The Only Treatment Method That Deals Directly With Nicotine Withdrawal Symptoms.

 When you block nicotine receptor sites, you replace the effects that nicotine has in the body.
 Therefore, there are no cravings for nicotine or withdrawal symptoms.
 More importantly, because there is no increased demand for nicotine receptor sites, the body's natural chemistry will revert back to that of a non-smoker.
 We have developed the precise combination of anticholinergics that allows patients to quit smoking without the usual withdrawal symptoms.

 Prior to receiving treatment by the Anticholinergic Block Method, a patient answers a smoking questionnaire and completes a medical history.
 Particular attention is paid to acute-angle glaucoma, prostatic hypertrophy, cardiac arrhythmias or bladder dysfunction.
 Surgical history also is recorded, noting any idiosyncratic reactions or prolonged refractory times in the decay of anticholinergic drugs.
-A routine examination is performed consisting of an EKG and pulmonary lung function test.
+A routine examination is performed consisting of an EKG.
 Patients with the usual contraindications to anticholinergic drugs are not treated.

 Patients who appear to be suitable candidates for treatment are further checked for possible adverse reaction through injection of an intramuscular dose of a solution containing atropine and scopolamine.
 Pupillary reflex is examined after five minutes.
 Patients who have normal pupillary constriction and offer no complaint of excessive xerostomia are suitable candidates for treatment by the Anticholinergic Block Method.